 Books can help us with our own self-reflection and can also give us an effective way to begin having crucial conversations with our families, friends, co-workers, and neighbors.
 Readers of all ages can take part in a community movement to read, learn, think, talk about, and lead social transformation.

-The Racial Equity Collection makes it easier than ever for Library patrons to access antiracism and social justice resources.The Library purchased thousands of new materials including books, e-books, audiobooks, DVDs, and Blu-rays.
+The Racial Equity Collection makes it easier than ever for Library patrons to access antiracism and social justice resources.The Library's collection includes thousands of materials including books, e-books, audiobooks, DVDs, and Blu-rays.
 The materials span a wide range of genres, with titles suited for children, teens, and adults.
-Learn more about how the opportunity to grow this collection to meet reader demand was made possible by a generous grant from Lilly Endowment Inc.

 3. DIY your own equity and social justice book discussion by checking out an IndyPL Book Club in a Bag.
 Book Club Bags are available for more than 40 of the titles in the Racial Equity Collection.
 Each kit contains 10 copies of the same title with a 6-week checkout period, reading guides, and discussion questions.
 See the full list of Antiracist Book Discussion Kits.